m00nyONE/LibCustomIcons/README.md

 Community contributions are welcome and appreciated!

 - Fork the repo
-- Add your custom icon to the data file
+- Add your custom icon to the data file.
+Do NOT work with the compiled version!
 - Open a Pull Request with a short description
 - Make sure to keep icons appropriate and tasteful.
 Offensive or misleading content will not be accepted.